Published on February 2nd, 2023 | by Ruben0

 - Sometimes they’re flirting with classic sherry wines by applying a short biological ageing or using ex-sherry casks for ageing, but never at the expense of the soil expression

 In my opinion the idea of putting the spotlight on the traditional unfortified white wines from the sherry region was first developed (or brought back) by Equipo Navazos.
-In collaboration with Dirk Niepoort they created white wines called Navazos Niepoort 2008 and Florpower, produced on albariza soils, with a light flor influence.
+In collaboration with Dirk Niepoort they created white wines called Navazos-Niepoort 2008 and later also Florpower, produced on albariza soils, with a light flor influence.
+These wines were clearly superior to the other white table wines that came out of the sherry region at that time, and they sparked a new interest.

 Nowadays the best known advocates are Territorio Albariza, a group of winemakers with a shared passion for Vinos de Pasto.
 The group consists of 9 wineries.
 They support each other and join forces in wine fairs.